tarmot/wp-cc-plugin/license/readme.txt

 4. A license is displayed in the footer of a page including a Creative Commons license mark, title of the content, and to whom the license is atributed.

 == Changelog ==

+= 0.6 =
+* Fork of original License plugin by tatti
+* Fixed several bugs, including deduction of correct license based on site and author defaults
+* Fixed author information in widget to display correct context-specific author information

 = 0.5 =
 * Fixed a XSS security vulnerability. props duck_.